The Orpheum debuted in 1927 as Vancouver’s biggest vaudeville house. Later it transitioned into a movie palace and eventually a concert hall.

-Built in conjunction with the Queen Elizabeth Theatre, the Playhouse Theatre opened in 1962 at a critical point in the development of the performing arts culture in Canada.
+Built in conjunction with the Queen Elizabeth Theatre, the Vancouver Playhouse opened in 1962 at a critical point in the development of the performing arts culture in Canada.

-Today, the Playhouse is home to DanceHouse, Friends of Chamber Music and the Vancouver Recital Society.
+Today, the Vancouver Playhouse is home to DanceHouse, Friends of Chamber Music and the Vancouver Recital Society.